justtheimpaler/k2/maven/git-releases-using-maven.md

   </scm>
 ```

-**Note**: This is the "developer" git URL that has write permissions to the repository, not a read-only one.
+**Note**: This is the "developer" git URL that has write permissions to the repository, not a read-only URL.

 ### 4. Commit all changes to git

-Use the standard commit/push commands to make sure you have committed all changes to the repository.
+Use the standard commit/push commands to make sure you have committed all changes to the repository, including the pom.xml file.

 ## Versioning and Tagging in Git

-To perform a Git Release use:
+Perform a Git Release is as simple as running:

 ```bash
 mvn release:perform